ASU Faculty Since: 2007

-Automation in life sciences, micro- and nano technologies, microscale systems, lab-on-a-chip, sensors, live single cell, genomics, ecogenomics, robotics, control systems
+Expertise: Automation in life sciences, automation, micro- and nanotechnologies, microscale systems, lab-on-achip, single cell, genomics, ecogenomics, robotics, control systems

-Deirdre Meldrum joined the ASU faculty in 2007, as dean of engineering, director of the Center for Ecogenomics in the Biodesign Institute at Arizona State University, and professor of electrical engineering.
-In her recent role as Dean of the Ira A. Fulton Schools of Engineering, Arizona State University, Tempe, Arizona, 2007-2010, Meldrum transformed the engineering school into an organization fully aligned with the emerging U.S. grand challenges.
-She has been engaged nationally in research and education forums with the National Academy of Engineering.
-Currently, she is the ASU Senior Scientist and director of the Center for Biosignatures Discovery Automation in the Biodesign Institute at Arizona State University.
+Deirdre Meldrum joined the ASU faculty in 2007 as dean of engineering, director of the Center for Ecogenomics in the Biodesign Institute at Arizona State University, and professor of electrical engineering.
+Currently, she is ASU Senior Scientist and the director of the Center for Biosignatures Discovery Automation in the Biodesign Institute at Arizona State University.
 Prior to ASU, she was a professor of electrical engineering at the University of Washington where she founded and directed the UW’s Genomation Laboratory.
-Dr. Meldrum is PI, director of the NIH Center of Excellence in Genomic Sciences, Microscale Life Sciences Center funded for $36 million, August 2001-July 2012.
-She was a founding senior editor and is now Chair of the Advisory Board for the IEEE Transactions on Automation Science & Engineering, and was general chair for IEEE’s Conference on Automation Science & Engineering 2007, IEEE BioRobotics Conference in 2008, and National Academy of Engineering (NAE) Grand Challenges Summit in Phoenix in 2010.
+Meldrum is PI, director of the NIH Center of Excellence in Genomic Sciences, Microscale Life Sciences Center funded for $36 million, August 2001-July 2013.
+She was a founding editor for the IEEE Transactions on Automation Science & Engineering, and was general chair for IEEE’s Conference on Automation Science & Engineering 2007, IEEE BioRobotics Conference in 2008, and National Academy of Engineering Grand Challenges Summit in Phoenix in 2010.